hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/18- Terraform Provisioners.md

 in the provisioners, we can use "when" and "on_failure"

-if running the command is not important for us, we use: on_failure = continue, otherwise we use on_failure = fail
+if running the command is not important for us, we use: `on_failure = continue`, otherwise "default" is `on_failure = fail`

-If when = destroy is specified, the provisioner will run when the resource it is defined within is destroyed.
+If `when = destroy` is specified, the provisioner will run when the resource it is defined within is destroyed.